gentlee/gentlee.github.io/articles/2024-09-14-react-redux-cache/en.md

 ---
-title: '<strong>RRC</strong> library for request and cache management based on <strong>Redux</strong>: [better] <strong>alternative to RTK-Query</strong> and other solutions'
+title: '<strong>RRC</strong> fetch and cache management library for <strong>Zustand/Redux</strong>: [better] <strong>alternative to RTK-Query</strong> and other solutions'
 date: '2024-09-14'
 cover: 'cover.webp'
 cover-alt: 'Example of normalized state'
 spoiler: 'Introducing <code>react-redux-cache</code> (RRC) - a lightweight library for data fetching and caching in React applications that supports normalization, unlike React Query and RTK Query, while featuring a similar but much simpler interface.
-Built on Redux, it is fully tested, completely typed, and written in TypeScript.'
+Built for Zustand/Redux, it is fully tested, completely typed, and written in TypeScript.'
 links:
 - npm: https://www.npmjs.com/package/react-redux-cache
 - github: https://github.com/gentlee/react-redux-cache
 - discuss-github: https://github.com/gentlee/gentlee.github.io/discussions/2
 ---

 Introducing [react-redux-cache](https://github.com/gentlee/react-redux-cache) (RRC) - a lightweight library for data fetching and caching in React applications that supports normalization, unlike **React Query** and **RTK Query**, while featuring a similar but much simpler interface.
-Built on Redux, it is fully tested, completely typed, and written in TypeScript.
+Built for Zustand/Redux, it is fully tested, completely typed, and written in TypeScript.

 Additionally, unlike **RTK Query**, it easily supports such basic functionality as infinite scrolling with pagination (see example below).

-RRC can be considered an ApolloClient for protocols other than GraphQL (though theoretically, it can work with GraphQL as well), but with a Redux store — enabling custom selectors (selectors), actions (actions), and reducers, with full control over cached state.
+RRC can be considered an ApolloClient for protocols other than GraphQL (though theoretically, it can work with GraphQL as well), but with your own store (Zustand/Redux) — enabling custom selectors (selectors), actions (actions), and reducers, with full control over cached state.

 Principles guiding the library's creation: